 When Waiheke first got a taste of Luke Walker’s high-quality event-organising abilities back in 2014, it changed things forever and for the past four years, we’ve revelled in his ability to establish an inimitably funky environment on the island’s unassuming Rangihoua Estate.
 This year, the magical festival will be ‘going large’ to celebrates its fifth birthday.
-The festivities will see Angus Muir on the light installations, a special brew with Garage Project, and the release of an EP with UK label Soundway Records.
+The festivities will see Angus Muir on the light installations and the release of an EP with UK label Soundway Records.
 Oh yes, and did we mention the exceptional DJs (including Lord Echo)?
 Saturday 9th February, Rangihoua Estate, Waiheke Island

 In three short years, the Silo Park-based New Year’s Eve festival has become one of the season’s finest.
 Headlining this year’s event is English DJ and EDM composer Nightmares on Wax (aka DJ E.A.S.E) whose infectious, good-time beats have marked a new chapter in funk-infused dance music.
 Joining him will be the likes of American musician Dâm-Funk and homegrown post-punk act Cut Off Your Hands.
 NYE in the city has never looked so good.
 Monday 31st December, Silo Park, Auckland